Fadahunsiseyi/smart-contract-indexer/readme.md

 - Listens to `Transfer` and `Approval` events from an ERC-20 token contract.
 - Efficiently retrieves blockchain events using Web3.js.
-- Stores the retrieved events in MongoDB, ensuring uniqueness by using an index.
+- Stores the retrieved events in MongoDB, ensuring uniqueness using an index.
-- Tracks the last processed block to ensure that no events are missed between application restarts.
+- Tracks the last processed block to ensure no events are missed between application restarts.
 - Provides a polling mechanism to process new blocks and store new events.
 - Supports robust error handling and duplicate event detection.